scds/intro-spss/introduction.md

 Excel is a spreadsheet software, whereas SPSS is a statistical analysis software.
 The statistical analysis tools provided by SPSS are much more powerful, allowing for more complex analytics than Excel is capable of.

+Another upside to SPSS is its simple to use graphical user interface.
+It allows you to run statistical analysis tools without having to write any code or know any syntax!